navaIsCoding/TUFT-ForgeHACK2025/docs/deploy.md

 ## 2. Run deployment script

-If you're running macOS, Linux or WSL, run this command in a terminal:
+If you're running macOS, Linux or WSL, run this command in a terminal from the `tuft-forgehack-2025` directory:

 ```sh
 bash deploy.sh
 ```

+Ensure you have the `forge` utilities installed before continuing.

+## 2.1.
+Manual deployment

+Run these commands in the `tuft-forgehack-2025` directory:

+1. `forge deploy` to deploy onto your organisation.
+2. `forge install` to install and active the application.

+If you already have an application installed, run:

+1. `forge install list` to see the current installation ID,
+2. `forge uninstall <id>` to uninstall that instance, and
+3. `forge install` to re-install.